YongBeomKim/YongBeomKim.github.io/_posts/2018-12-31-django-webpack-hot.md

       filename: "[name]-[hash].js",
   },
   plugins: [
 +    new webpack.HotModuleReplacementPlugin(),
-    new webpack.NoErrorsPlugin(), // don't reload if there is an error new BundleTracker({filename: './webpack-stats.json'}),
++    new webpack.NoErrorsPlugin(), // don't reload if there is an error new BundleTracker({filename: './webpack-stats.json'}),
-    // webpackOptions.output 의 설정을 추가합니다
     new MiniCssExtractPlugin({
       filename: "[name].css",
       chunkFilename: "[id].css"